bradlet/shipping-eligibility/README.md

 using either a relational or non relational database, but it seemed a little overkill, and this use case doesn't require relational queries.
 Just single column data storage which wastes some of the power of databases.
-- I initially wanted to implemented following the builder pattern, keeping an EligibilityRequest as a data class, and simply ensuring that any time there is a built EligibilityRequest it is in a valid state.
+- I initially wanted to implement following the builder pattern, keeping an EligibilityRequest as a data class, and simply ensuring that any time there is a built EligibilityRequest it is in a valid state.
 Given the size of the project, and the fact that I gravitate to the builder